sideos/sideos-did-method/README.md

 ### Syntax

-Using the ABNF rules for definition:
+Using the following ABNF rules for definition:

 did                = "did:" method-name ":" method-specific-id\
 method-name        = "sideos"\